Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference: Templates for Synthetic Posts

 \section{Templates for Synthetic Posts}

-As described in \sect\ref{sec:synthetic_data}, synthetic \textit{sickness}, \textit{social isolation}, and \textit{death} posts are used to generate our evaluation tasks.
+As described in the `Synthetic Posts' section, synthetic \textit{sickness}, \textit{social isolation}, and \textit{death} posts are used to generate our evaluation tasks.
 These synthetic posts are selected and inserted into social media histories of real world users by randomly sampling a template and word pair, or, in the case of Social Isolation Posts, by randomly sampling a complete post.